 Checklist for a Smooth International Flight

-Smooth travel starts with preparation, especially when flying beyond the U.S. For all international flights, the following is required at least 24 hours prior to the flight.
+Smooth travel starts with preparation, especially with an international flight checklist.
+For all international flights, the following is required at least 24 hours prior to the flight.
 This helps us file the information with U.S. Customs and Border Protection in a timely manner:

 - Full Passport Name